 Regular check-ups, laboratory blood work and scans showed the disease was in check.

 “But mine is a very aggressive form, and by 2009 my PSA count was on the rise again,” Rollie said.

 Rollie’s prostate cancer had become resistant to hormonal therapies, so he chose to try an approach that included a new drug that had shown promise in the laboratory and that researchers hoped might translate to an effective treatment in humans.

-“One of our main goals is to translate advances in cancer research from the lab to the clinic, or ‘from bench to bedside,’ so patients can safely receive breakthrough treatments as quickly as possible,” said Dr. Primo “Lucky” Lara, interim director and associate director of translational research at the cancer center, and Rollie’s oncologist.
+“One of our main goals is to translate advances in cancer research from the lab to the clinic, or ‘from bench to bedside,’ so patients can safely receive breakthrough treatments as quickly as possible,” said Dr. Primo “Lucky” Lara, director of the UC Davis Comprehensive Cancer Center, and Rollie’s oncologist.
 “With every study he has been on, we seem to have been able to change the way his cancer has behaved.”